 It takes advantage of one of the Pixel 3’s headline features: wireless charging.
 Here’s everything you need to know about the shiny new accessory.

 Google Pixel Stand: Price, release date and features

 First and foremost, price and availability.
 The Pixel Stand costs £69 in the UK, and it’s available to pre-order right here.
 At the time of publication, Google Store says it will start shipping on November 8.

 So what can it do?
 The Pixel Stand is a wireless charging dock that’s designed for the Pixel 3, but capable of powering up any Qi-compatible device.
 Google says it outputs up to 10W of power with the Pixel 3 and Pixel 3 XL.

 In terms of design, there’s not a huge amount to really talk about.
 The Stand is very… minimal.
 It’s white, and features a circular base with a ridge at the front and what looks like a backplate jutting out from middle.

 These are, of course, what you’re supposed to place your phone between, as shown below.

 When docked, the Stand tilts your phone back slightly, making it easy to see everything on-screen.
 From here, it can also turn your handset into a digital photo frame of sorts, showcasing images from Google Photos.
 Hopefully nothing rude though.

 Read more: Best Android phones

-Is wireless charging a deal-breaker for you?
+Are you tempted by the Google Pixel Stand?
 Share your thoughts with us on Twitter @TrustedReviews.